eficode-academy/ca-project/README.md

   - Make sure that you can't do an empty post
   - Make links in a post clickable
   - Make the layout prettier
+  - Add additional pages
+  - Add fields to the post